How Much Microgreens to Eat Per Day?

 You don't need sophisticated or heavy-duty equipment to grow microgreens.
 We still grow microgreens in the same trays and under the same inexpensive LED shop lights as when we started 4-years ago.

-Freshly harvested microgreens (like harvesting them onto your dinner plate) means more nutrients and bolder flavors in your food.
+Freshly harvested microgreens (like harvesting them onto your dinner plate) mean more nutrients and bolder flavors in your food.

 But is it Safe to Eat a Lot of Raw Microgreens?